nextflow-io/vscode-dag-preview/README.md

 * `nextflowDagPreview.nextflowPath`: custom path to the `nextflow` binary used to generate the DAGs.
 * `nextflowDagPreview.dagTmpFolder`: temporal directory for storing the nextflow DAG preview files
+* `nextflowDagPreview.commandLineArgs`: additional command line arguments to pass to nextflow when generating the DAG (e.g. for providing input parameters)

 ## Known Issues